Braverman says green policies cannot ‘bankrupt’ people as Sunak mulls changes

 Sir Alok said delays on policies such as banning new petrol and diesel cars could mean tougher curbs in other areas.

-Tory former Cabinet minister Sir Simon Clarke said that it was in the Tories’ “environmental, economic, moral and (yes) political interests” to lead on net zero “rather than disown it”.
+Conservative former Cabinet minister Sir Simon Clarke said it is in the Tories’ “environmental, economic, moral and (yes) political interests” to lead on net zero “rather than disown it”.

 Some Tory MPs are considering writing letters of no confidence in the Prime Minister if he goes ahead with the changes, the PA news agency understands.